 How to Diagnose and Repair

 So long as complete failure is not the scenario—the board fell upon the ground and shattered or broke completely—physical damage can be remedied through the remanufacturing process.
 Generally, this involves melting down the damage sections of the board or repairing through disassembly and reassembly.
 Due to the nature of most physical damage, it’s highly unlikely that this can be done as a DIY project by those without experience with printed circuit board repair.
 The repair of physical damage should only be done by a trained and experienced professional.
 In most cases, it calls for remodeling of the board, resoldering of components, and the reballing of conductive traces.

 2. Component Failure

-Aside from physical damage, faulty components are the other most common cause of printed circuit board failures.
+Aside from physical damage, faulty components are the other most common cause of printed circuit board problems.
 In fact, if and when there is no physical damage but a device has failed to operate or power on, you can almost guarantee it has to do with one of the components connected to the board.

 The component itself could be anything from a capacitor to a diode or microprocessor.
 If the component is the issue and has died or failed to work, it may need to be replaced entirely.
 However, it’s not always the actual component that’s the problem.
 Sometimes due to aging, overheating and voltage sags the trace circuit may have deteriorated to a point where it’s no longer conductive.
 It’s also possible that a component—or several—have dislodged entirely from the board and need to be reseated.